11 Myths About Autism

 September 6, 2018

 You’ve probably heard lots of thoughts and ideas about autism, but we want to make sure you know what is true and what is false.
-We have put together 11 myths about autism to help put an end to any misconceptions.
+We have put together 11 autism myths to help put an end to any misconceptions about autism.

 All of these are great for students to share with their classmates.
 If you’re in college, get involved with Autism Speaks U, a program that supports college students in their awareness, advocacy and fundraising efforts.